 - Ensure timely completion of grant and outcomes reporting

 - Maintain excellent record-keeping; ensure client confidentiality and integrity of data collected

 - Stay up-to-date with emerging best practices and industry standards, facilitating organizational training and sharing of resources as needed

 - Provide supervision for clinical interns as assigned

 - Other duties as assigned

 - Demonstrated commitment to immigrant rights and social, racial, and economic justice

 - Belief in communities’ ability to support each other, heal, organize, and achieve desired goals together

-- Minimum one year of crisis intervention, case management, or related experience in a diverse setting preferred
+- Minimum one year of counseling, crisis intervention, case management, or related experience in a diverse setting preferred

 - Bilingual fluency in Spanish and English required